RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Results

-We make four key observations.
+We make six key observations.
 First, assemblies constructed \sr{using reads basecalled} by \mech provide the best reference genome coverage for \emph{all} datasets (``Genome Fraction'' in Table~\ref{tab:downstream}).
 This means that \sr{assemblies built using \mech-basecalled reads} \sr{are more complete than assemblies built using reads from other basecallers} \sr{since a larger portion of the corresponding reference genomes align to their assemblies using \mech-basecalled reads compared to that of using reads from other basecallers}. \hy{Second, assemblies constructed using the \mbox{\mech} reads usually have a higher average identity than that of \cc, \gpf, \bon, \sac, and \dor.} These average identity results are tightly in line with the basecalling accuracy results we show in Figure~\ref{fig:identity}. \sr{Although} \gpf provides \sr{a} higher average identity for the Haemophilus haemolyticus M1C132\_1 dataset (i.e., 91.51\%), \sr{the} genome coverage \sr{provided by both} \gpf and \dor is 2.2\% lower than that \sr{provided by} \mech for the same dataset. \sr{This means a large} portion of the assembly \sr{provided by} \gpf ~\sr{has low-quality} regions as the reference genome cannot align to these regions due to high dissimilarity.
 Third, \sr{assemblies constructed using the \mech reads} provide better completeness and contiguity as they have 1)~assembly lengths closer to their corresponding reference genomes and 2)~higher NG50 results in most cases than \sr{those constructed using the \gpf and \bon reads}.
 Fourth, although \cc usually provides the best results in terms of the assembly lengths and NG50 results, we suspect that these high NG50 and assembly length results are caused due to highly repetitive and inaccurate regions in these assemblies due to their poor genome fraction and average GC content results.
 The average GC content of the assemblies constructed using the \cc reads is significantly distant from the GC content of their corresponding reference genomes in most cases.
-This poor genome fraction and average GC content results \sr{suggest} that such large NG50 and assembly length values from \cc may also be caused \sr{by} poorly basecalled reads that lead to unresolved repetitive regions (i.e., bubbles in genome assembly graphs) or \sr{a} strong bias toward certain error types (i.e., homopolymer insertions of a certain base) in the assembly~\cite{ferrarini_evaluation_2013, chen_effects_2013}.
+This poor genome fraction and average GC content results \sr{suggest} that such large NG50 and assembly length values from \cc may also be caused \sr{by} poorly basecalled reads that lead to unresolved repetitive regions (i.e., bubbles in genome assembly graphs) or \sr{a} strong bias toward certain error types (i.e., homopolymer insertions of a certain base) in the assembly~\cite{ferrarini_evaluation_2013, chen_effects_2013}. \Copy{IR3.10/3}{\hgb{Fifth, the low Total Indels and Indel Ratio (\%) for \mbox{\mech} in an assembled sequence signify a sequence that closely resembles the expected reference with minimal insertions and deletions (indels).
+This indicates a well-structured and high-quality assembly.
+Such assemblies offer a clear and accurate representation of the original sequence, facilitating downstream analyses, gene prediction, functional annotation, and comparative genomics.}} \Copy{IR3.7/2}{\hgb{Sixth, \mbox{\mech} consistently provides a higher quality value (QV), indicating a low probability of sequencing errors.
+Therefore, compared to the other evaluated basecallers, \mbox{\mech} has higher reliability of the assembled genome.}}

 We conclude that, in most cases, the reads \sr{basecalled by} \mech lead to high\sr{er} quality, \sr{more} contiguous, and \sr{more} complete assemblies than that \sr{provided by other state-of-the-art basecallers,} \cc, \gpf, \bon, \sac, and \dor.